-In the last blog post, we discussed things to consider as a “Momager.”
-We also defined the term “Momager” as “a mother who is also the business manager for her son or daughter.
-For the most part, a momager manages entertainment or sports careers for their children.”
-(Grammarist.com)
+In our last post, we discussed Things To Consider and defined the term Momager as a “mother who is also the business manager for her son or daughter.
+For the most part, a momager manages entertainment or sports careers for their children."

 You have a heightened awareness of your child’s schedule

 You’re your child’s mother.
-So of course you’ll know what is on your child’s schedule and if and when a child can schedule an audition or squeeze in an acting class.
+You will know what is on your child’s schedule, and if and when they can schedule an audition or squeeze in an acting class.